The Search for District Leaders

 Most importantly, a district leader needs to have a core understanding of Toastmasters International, including the mission, vision and how clubs, areas, divisions and districts are interconnected.

 Every leader is unique, with varying skills and contributions.
-If district members ask the right questions of potential candidates for officer and accurately identify the district’s needs, the right people will inevitably fill the right officer positions to move the district forward.
+If district members ask the right questions of potential candidates and accurately identify the district’s needs, the right people will inevitably fill the right positions to move the district forward.

 Consider these suggestions as you weigh the answers to this question: What kind of leaders will best serve our district’s needs?
 Successful district elections depend on your understanding of this.
 Please take the time to reflect carefully when considering potential leaders.
 Remember, today decides tomorrow.